protypus/lambda-extension-hooks/README.md

 A: With proper care, impact can be minimal.
 Use timeouts, optimize, and test well.

 **Q: Can I use this with any Lambda runtime?**
-A: Yes.
-The extension runs separately and is runtime-agnostic.
+A: It depends.
+External extensions work with any Lambda runtime since they run as separate processes.
+Just ensure the binary is compatible with the Lambda OS (e.g. Amazon Linux 2).
+Internal extensions, however, must be written in the same language as the function’s runtime.

 **Q: How do I debug my extension?**
 A: Use `console.log` — logs are sent to CloudWatch alongside function logs.

 **Q: What's the difference between external and internal extensions?**
 A: External extensions run in a separate process.
 Internal ones share the runtime.
-This module supports external extensions.
+This module supports botu internal and external extensions.

 ## 🤝 Contributing